Natsec/Eagle-Gaze/README.md

 # Eagle-Gaze
-A simple AHK script to help you stick to the 20-20-20 rule.
+A simple AHK script that will help you stick to the 20-20-20 rule.
+Every 20 minutes, it will remind you to look 20 meters away for 20 seconds.

+It is written in AHK.
+I provided the executable, but for security reasons, it's always better to use the script directly.
+For that you'll need to install [AutoHotkey](https://autohotkey.com/).